Friends’ Dances

 a duple improper contra dance

-A2 Pass thru across the set, balance neighbor
+A2 All pass thru across the set, neighbors balance…

 And swing